 2. Video Pitch

-- Your video pitch is your chance to make a great first impression and attract supporters.
+- Your video pitch is your chance to make a great first impression and attract supporters and pledges.
+Plan your pitch carefully so it stands out and really represents you and your project.

 - Your video must be no longer than 5 minutes long.
 A 3-5 minutes video should be sufficient time to clearly and concisely pitch your work, while remaining engaging.
 Whilst you may incorporate existing content, your video must be an original piece of work that is not available publicly anywhere else.